trungLyDal/HotelHideaway/README.md

 * **Booking System:**
     * Users can book available rooms by providing their name, check-in date, and check-out date.
     * **Confirmation Page:** A modal confirmation page will appear after the user clicks the submit button, that allows the user to confirm the information before submitting.

+**Creative Element: User Story 5**
-    * **Confirmation Checklist:** Before the user can submit the form on the confirmation modal, the user must check all the checkboxes.
+    **Confirmation Checklist:** Before the user can submit the form on the confirmation modal, the user must check all the checkboxes.
 * **Double Submission Prevention:**
     * Implemented session-based prevention to avoid double form submissions on page reload.
 * **Data Storage:**